robotix/PPT-Gesture-Control/README.md

 # 🙋🏻PPT Gesture Control

 #### 📑Tasks
-* Come up with some natural non-awkward hand movement to control the interface
+* Come up with some natural non-awkward hand movement to control the interface ✅
 * Code it (MediaPipe Solution by Google)
-  * Gesture to key mapping for: up, down, right, left, enter...
+  * Gesture to key mapping for: up, down, right, left, enter... ✅
-  * Volume control
+  * Volume control ✅
-* Setup a stream to the code through IP Webcam
+* Setup a stream to the code through IP Webcam ✅
   * On the stage, a smartphone camera would stream on IP Webcam.
 The host PC would be on same network and would get the stream data thereby.
 * Test and optimize sensitivity and feasibility on stage.
   * We need the API to be low latency and to suppress false moves.
-* Integrate simple tkinter gui
+* Integrate simple tkinter gui ✅
+* Multithreading for various actions to boost performance

 #### 🛠️Setup
 ```